 Staff uses the Market Value Analysis (MVA) categories to evaluate requests for PDs with mixed-income housing.
 The area of request is located in a "E" MVA area.
 In "D," "E," and "F" MVA areas, staff's standard recommendation is that 10 percent of the total units be reserved for households at 61 to 80 percent of AMFI and five percent of the total units be reserved for households at 81-100 percent of AMFI.
-The applicant is proposing five percent of the total units be reserved for households at 81-100 percent of AMFI.
+The applicant is proposing five percent of the total units be reserved for households be reserved for households at 81-100 percent of AMFI.
+The applicant of AMFI only.